Balochistan, Pakistan: Geography

 Balochistan is situated in the southwest of Pakistan and covers an area of 347190 km2.
 It is Pakistan's largest province by area, constituting 44% of Pakistan's total landmass.
-The province is bordered by Afghanistan to the north and north-west, Iran to the south-west, Punjab and Sindh, and Khyber Pakhtunkhwa and the Federally Administered Tribal Areas to the north-east.
+The province is bordered by Afghanistan to the north and northwest, Iran to the south-west, Punjab and Sindh, and Khyber Pakhtunkhwa and the Federally Administered Tribal Areas to the northeast.
 To the south lies the Arabian Sea.
-Balochistan is located on the south-eastern part of the Iranian plateau.
-It borders the geopolitical regions of the Middle East and Southwest Asia, Central Asia and South Asia.
+Balochistan is located in the southeastern part of the Iranian plateau.
+It borders the geopolitical regions of the Middle East and Southwest Asia, Central Asia, and South Asia.
 Balochistan lies at the mouth of the Strait of Hormuz and provides the shortest route from seaports to Central Asia.
 Its geographical location has placed the otherwise desolate region in the scope of competing for global interests for all of recorded history.

-The capital city Quetta is located in a densely populated portion of the Sulaiman Mountains in the northeast of the province.
+The capital city, Quetta, is located in a densely populated portion of the Sulaiman Mountains in the northeast of the province.
 It is situated in a river valley near the Bolan Pass, which has been used as the route of choice from the coast to Central Asia, entering through Afghanistan's Kandahar region.
 The British and other historic empires have crossed the region to invade Afghanistan by this route.

-Balochistan is rich in exhaustible and renewable resources; it is the second major supplier of natural gas in Pakistan.
+Balochistan is rich in non-renewable and renewable resources; it is the second-largest supplier of natural gas in Pakistan.
 The province's renewable and human resource potential has not been systematically measured or exploited.
 Local inhabitants have chosen to live in towns and have relied on sustainable water sources for thousands of years.

 Climate

 The climate of the upper highlands is characterised by very cold winters and hot summers.
-In the lower highlands, winters vary from extremely cold in northern districts Ziarat, Quetta, Kalat, Muslim Baagh and Khanozai, where temperatures can drop to -20 C, to milder conditions closer to the Makran coast.
+In the lower highlands, winters vary from extremely cold in northern districts of Ziarat, Quetta, Kalat, Muslim Bagh, and Khanozai, where temperatures can drop to -20 C, to milder conditions closer to the Makran coast.
 Winters are mild on the plains, with temperatures never falling below freezing point.
 Summers are hot and dry, especially in the arid zones of Chagai and Kharan districts.
-The plains are also very hot in summer, with temperatures reaching 50 C. The record highest temperature, 53 C, was recorded in Sibi on 26 May 2010, exceeding the previous record, 52 C. Other hot areas include Turbat and Dalbandin.
+The plains are also very hot in summer, with temperatures reaching 50 C. The record high temperature, 53 C, was recorded in Sibi on 26 May 2010, exceeding the previous record, 52 C. Other hot areas include Turbat and Dalbandin.
 The desert climate is characterised by hot and very arid conditions.
 Occasionally, strong windstorms make these areas very inhospitable.

 Government and politics

 In common with the other provinces of Pakistan, Balochistan has a parliamentary form of government.
-The ceremonial head of the province is the Governor, who is appointed by the President of Pakistan on the advice of the provincial Chief Minister.
+The ceremonial head of the province is the Governor, who is appointed on the advice of the Chief Minister of Balochistan by the President of Pakistan.
 The Chief Minister, the province's chief executive, is normally the leader of the largest political party or alliance of parties in the provincial assembly.